Library Documentation

 Multiply

-Multiply two values together, returning the product.
+Multiply multiplies left and right together, returning a product.

 Multiply : left right (infer product) => trait (left right -> product)